Anastasiya-m4c/Wordle/README.md

 - Game State Handling
 Once the correct word is guessed or attempts run out, inputs and the submit button are disabled to prevent further interaction.
 - Responsive Input Behavior
-Auto-focus shifts across input boxes as you type or delete letters.
+Auto-focus starts on the first tile on load and shifts across input boxes as you type or delete letters.
 Only the current row is editable, preserving game progression.
 - User Experience Touches
 Bootstrap modal integration for feedback.